 Special damages are for the loss of earnings, future medical expenses, financial losses, and expenses you have incurred as a result of the loss of hearing.

-We offer no win, no fee agreement to our clients.
-This means you need to pay our fee only after you win your compensation.
-We charge from the compensation amount you receive.
+All our Partners offer no win, no fee agreement to our clients.
+This means you are not required to pay any fees upfront to get your claim started.
+Your solicitor will charge you only after you win your compensation.
+You are charged from the compensation amount you receive.
 Hence, there is absolutely no financial risk in making a noise-induced hearing loss claim

-Our personal injury solicitor will handle your hearing loss claim right from the beginning until the financial settlement.
+Our Panle of Solicitors will handle your hearing loss claim right from the beginning until the financial settlement.
 Your solicitor will also coordinate with other specialists to help you with getting interim payments before the actual settlement happens while you are unable to work.
-He will also help you get advice on personal injury trusts, tax, and welfare benefits.
-He will also help in Coordinating with rehabilitation providers and therapists
+They will also help you get advice on personal injury trusts, tax, and welfare benefits along with assistance with Coordinating with rehabilitation providers and therapists